wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Alternate Holographic Panel](https://www.nexusmods.com/newvegas/mods/82636) - For use with [No PipBoy in Power Armor](https://www.nexusmods.com/newvegas/mods/66916), provides an improved holographic control panel interface when activating the pip-boy.
 This mod is useful for those using [STARS](https://www.nexusmods.com/newvegas/mods/76016).

 [Dialogue DoF Disabler](https://www.nexusmods.com/newvegas/mods/77220) - Removes the depth of field effect while in the dialogue interface.

+[Item Cards](https://www.nexusmods.com/newvegas/mods/85868) - Adds Item Cards with detailed stat comparisons while hovering over weapons, armor, and more.
+- Would recommend enabling bShowAlways=1 in the ini file.

 [PipBoy DoF Disabler](https://www.nexusmods.com/newvegas/mods/77321) - Removes the depth of field effect while in the pip-boy interface.